Ringo Starr: 1963–1966: Worldwide success

 On 11 February 1965, Starr married Maureen Cox, whom he had met in 1962.
 By this time the stress and pressure of Beatlemania had reached a peak for him.
 He received a telephoned death threat before a show in Montreal, and resorted to positioning his cymbals vertically in an attempt to defend against would-be assassins.
-The constant pressure affected the Beatles' performances; Starr commented: "We were turning into such bad musicians ... there was no groove to it."
+The constant pressure affected the Beatles' performances; Starr commented: "We were turning into such bad musicians [...] there was no groove to it."
 He was also feeling increasingly isolated from the musical activities of his bandmates, who were moving past the traditional boundaries of rock music into territory that often did not require his accompaniment; during recording sessions he spent hours playing cards with their road manager Neil Aspinall and road manager Mal Evans while the other Beatles perfected tracks without him.
 In a letter published in Melody Maker, a fan asked the Beatles to let Starr sing more; he replied: "[I am] quite happy with my one little track on each album".

+In an interview with Dan Rather which aired on AXS TV in May 2024, Starr downplayed the significance of his role with the Beatles, especially with regards to practising with them.
+When asked by Dan Rather about "all those hours you spent practising," Starr stated that actually "I didn't.
+I hate practising.
+I hate sitting there," found practising to be "boring" and in fact "did all my learning with other musicians, other bands," further noting that he "learned everything with everyone else at that time."
+Starr further hinted to Rather that tensions between him and his bandmates were tense even early into their formation, stating "we didn't get along, we were four guys, we had rows," with their relationship becoming more tense even by the time he had children.
+However, these "rows" between the Beatles bandmates had yet to get in way of the unity they still had through music ambitions.